makersmecca/PomodoroStudyApp/README.md

 ## FEATURES:
 - **Pomodoro Timer:** Predefined time durations as well as custom time durations for your focus sessions.
+- **Stats:** Get comprehensive stats of your focus/rest sessions in-app.
+Stats get synced with your User Account.
+- **Ambient White Noise:** Play focus-enhancing soundscapes during your focus sessions.
+- **To-Do List:** Add and maintain tasks to stay organized and track your work.
+Gets synced with your User Account for easier access.
+- **Breathing Exercise:** In-app breathing exercise feature to help you unwind.
+- **Authentication:** All your data is secured by Google Firebase.

 ### Dashboard:
 - Display User data [Requires auth]
 - Display Pomodoro cycles with date and time
 - Display Breathing exercise history and activity